stevespringett/maven-uuid-generator/README.md

 Maven UUID Generator Plugin
 =========

-The Maven UUID Generator Plugin generates a unique UUID for each build and assigns value to `project.build.uuid`.
+The Maven UUID Generator Plugin generates a unique UUID for each build and assigns the value to `project.build.uuid`.

 Maven Usage
 -------------------